CrisR05/41549_HCI_LogBookTemplate/stage1_context/interviews/interview-Cris_2.md

 **What concerns or hesitations do they have about new approaches?**
 - Que seja mais um espaço de opinião polarizada, em vez de uma fonte confiável de informação objetiva

-**How do they measure success for completing the task efficiently?**
-- N/A

----